Syndromic Surveillance

 2020 Declaration:

-South Carolina Department of Health and Environmental Control (SCDPH) declares readiness for the Immunization Registry Measure 1 of Objective 8 for Stage 3 of Meaningful Use upon the deployment of the new Immunization Information System (IIS), which will be known as Statewide Immunization Online Network (SIMON).
+South Carolina Department of Health and Environmental Control (SCDHEC) declares readiness for the Immunization Registry Measure 1 of Objective 8 for Stage 3 of Meaningful Use upon the deployment of the new Immunization Information System (IIS), which will be known as Statewide Immunization Online Network (SIMON).
 Deployment is tentatively scheduled for September 14, 2020.
 If the deployment date changes, this statement will be updated to reflect such change.

 Electronic Health Records Grants